T. G. Purushothaman

-Thekkathara Gopalakrishnan Purushothaman (born 6 June 1979), popularly known as T. G. Purushothaman, is a former Indian professional football player, who currently works as the manager of the under-18 team of Indian Super League club Kerala Blasters.
-He is also the assistant manager of Kerala Blasters reserves.
+Thekkathara Gopalakrishnan Purushothaman (born 6 June 1979), popularly known as T. G. Purushothaman, is an Indian football manager and a former professional player, who currently works as the assistant coach of the Indian Super League club Kerala Blasters.

 Playing career

 Born on 6 June 1979, Purushothaman spent his youth career by playing for Kerala Varma College and University of Calicut.
 In 2000, he signed his first senior contract with SBT.
 After an impressive performance with the side, he was included in the Kerala football team's squad for the 2001–02 Santosh Trophy tournament.
 His first achievement as a player also came in that tournament as the Kerala team won the championship.
 He later signed for the National Football League Vasco Goa in 2003 ahead of their new season.
-In 2004, Purushothaman moved to Mahindra United F.C. ahead of the 2005–06 National Football League.
+In 2004, Purushothaman was signed by T. K. Chatunni in the newly formed club Viva Kerala.
+In that year, he moved to Mahindra United F.C. ahead of the 2005–06 National Football League.
 The season gave positive results to Mahindra, as they rose to win the league title, and the 2005 Federation Cup, thus helping Purushothaman to win two major silverware in his career.
 In the same year, he won the Santosh Trophy for the second time in his career with Kerala.
 On 11 June 2007, it was announced that Purushothaman was signed by Viva Kerala for the 2007–08 I-League campaign.
 He spent his last years of playing career with the Kerala club, before retiring in 2008 to pursue his career in coaching.